SteveCurran/vscode-spremoteapi/README.md

 ![Alt Text](https://c2.staticflickr.com/8/7117/27433483154_a2c1cae464_b.jpg)

 ### Using SPRemoteAPI Extension (Step 3)
-Once you have selected the type, you are presented an information dialog showing you the type along with options for displaying properties and methods.
+Once you have selected the type, you are presented an information dialog showing you the type along with options for displaying properties and methods or creating a TypeScript interface.
 The options also shows you the number of each contained in the type.
 ![Alt Text](https://c2.staticflickr.com/8/7334/28047195335_1eaf28fdd8_b.jpg)

 ### Using SPRemoteAPI Extension (Step 4)